Skip to main content

 Provenance: Audree and Bryce Chase, Port Royal, South Carolina; Garth’s Auctions, Ohio.

-This wonderful example has a well-defined turned bulbous form with concentric rings at the neck and base with pronounced foot.
+This wonderful example has a well-defined turned bulbous form with concentric rings at the neck and base with a pronounced foot.
 The lid has a crisp edge with a turned urn-form finial.

-Dimensions: 8 ½” h., 8” - 8 ¾” dia.
+8 ½” h., 8” – 8 ¾” dia.

 Item ID: FA-TREEN 388